 Watchdog report: 'Breakdown of democracy' in Poland, Hungary

-In this April 2, 2017 file photo participants walk during the rally, organized by the Freedom for Education movement, in downtown Budapest, Hungary.
-Lawmakers from Hungarian Prime Minister Viktor Orban's Fidesz party are expected to approve a draft education bill that critics say targets a university founded by billionaire philanthropist George Soros.
+The protest comes at a time that they and other poles fear the constituti... .
+FILE - In this April 2, 2017 file photo participants walk during the rally, organized by the Freedom for Education movement, in downtown Budapest, Hungary.

 Discussions